Australian Cobberdog (Breed in Development)

 With our 21st Century advanced science and systems in communication and transportation this breed in development has had many advantages over the foundation breeders of past years who developed current recognised breeds.

 The MDBA has an open stud book and to ensure that our registry is transparent and protects the integrity and health of this breed we have introduced mandatory and recommended registration requirements.
-These requirements were developed in association with the Australian Cobberdog parent club.
+These requirements were developed in association with the Australian Cobberdog parent club and the Australian Cobberdog Breed Advisory Committee.

 Any MDBA member who wishes to add to the stud registry a dog of unknown parentage, or a dog of another breed will be required to submit an application for approval and explain what they think this dog will add to the gene pool.
 Further details see below.
 This application will require approval from the MDBA Board and the board may request further photographs and information to determine the merit of the application.